-- Existing geometry, vegetation, and bed composition: - Steady-state simulations over a range of discharges, and - Hydraulic variables including depth, velocity, and water-surface elevation tied to geo-referenced horizontal coordinates (x, y) as input to the habitat analysis. - The same output as the previous bullet for up to 3 operational scenarios to represent interim conditions after Project implementation, but before long-term channel adjustments. - The same output as the previous bullet based on Project future-conditions geometry, vegetation, and bed composition for up to 3 operational scenarios to represent conditions at the end of the 50-year project license.
+Existing geometry, vegetation, and bed composition:

+- Steady-state simulations over a range of discharges, and

+- Hydraulic variables including depth, velocity, and water-surface elevation tied to geo-referenced horizontal coordinates (x, y) as input to the habitat analysis.

+The same output as the previous bullet for with-project operational scenarios to represent interim conditions after Project implementation, but before long-term channel adjustments.
+The same output as the previous bullet based on Project future-conditions geometry, vegetation, and bed composition for with-project operational scenarios to represent conditions at year-25 and at the end of the 50-year Project license.